What ordinances are administered by the Environmental Services Department?

 Are holding tanks allowed?

-Holding tanks meeting the above-mentioned criteria may be used for structures with limited water use as determined by the Department under the following conditions:
+Holding tanks may be used for structures under the following conditions:

 - The owner shall install a holding tank in accordance with Minnesota Rules, Chapter 7080.2290.

-- An alarm device shall be installed that identifies when the holding tank is at 75 percent capacity per Minnesota Rules, Chapter 7080.2290 Subp.
-F.
+- An alarm device shall be installed that identifies when the holding tank is at 75 percent capacity.

-- The owner shall maintain a valid contract with a licensed maintainer to pump and haul the holding tank contents to a licensed treatment facility or and MPCA approved land application site.
+- The owner shall maintain a valid contract with a licensed maintainer to pump and dispose of the sewage in accordance with all applicable Minnesota Rules until which time the holding tank is abandoned or the property sold.
 This requirement is waived if the owner is a farmer who is exempt from licensing under Minnesota Statute 115.56, subd.
 2, paragraphs (b), clause (3).

 What determines the size and type of septic system needed for a property?